Skip to content

 Families of children with complex medical conditions

 12-year-old Josh has a complex medical background (GMFCS Level V, long-term ventilation, PEG feeding) with frequent admissions for chest infections.
 He presents with yellow secretions.
 Mum says he gets IV antibiotics whenever he gets a chest infection as he deteriorates rapidly.
 But then she adds, “however, he doesn’t look too bad today”.
-He looks comfortable on exam.
+He looks comfortable.
 A chest x-ray is requested.

 Decision Type – Treatment: Route of antibiotic; IV or enteral